IBM Takes Over Teradata

 People in the Teradata community refer to me as Tera-Tom because I have written books on every aspect of Teradata.
-In addition, I've taught about a thousand classes to large Teradata customers in North America, Africa, India, China, and throughout Europe.
+In addition, I've taught about a thousand classes to large Teradata customers in North America, Africa, India, China, and Europe.
 I've also trained Teradata Global Support to diagnose and fix Teradata machines.
-Trust me when I tell you: Teradata machines are the most complex and expensive systems globally, and they are not easy to repair.
+Trust me when I tell you: Teradata machines are the most complex and expensive systems globally and are not easy to repair.

 Teradata may not want your business, but I sure do.
 So let me make the migration from Teradata a straightforward and simple process.

 Ten years ago, it became apparent that customers would one day need to access data from dozens of database platforms, maybe even hundreds or thousands of different platforms.
-In addition, there is too much data coming from other parts of the world that need joining.
+In addition, too much data is coming from other parts of the world that need joining.
 So, my development team built Nexus to convert, migrate, and join data across all systems, with no technical expertise from the customer required.

 I spoke on the condition of anonymity with a long-time Teradata executive, but his first words were, "I left Teradata to work for Oracle."
 I asked why and he said, "Teradata doesn't know how they perform against other cloud databases."

 Maybe the underlying issues of their proprietary hardware are why Teradata is selling off their maintenance to IBM, but ironically, I have many IBM customers migrating to Yellowbrick.